Capitol riot arrests: Retired firefighter accused of throwing fire extinguisher at police; man carrying Confederate flag

 Also Thursday, a New York man who authorities say drove to the Washington area from that state to take part in the protest was denied bail for the second time by Arlington Circuit Court.

 Moses Geri, 38, of Weedsport, N.Y., was arrested Jan.
-1 after allegedly getting in a drunken argument with other guests at his Rosslyn hotel and then firing a gun outside.
+1 after allegedly getting in a drunken argument with other guests at his Rosslyn, Va. hotel and then firing a gun outside.
 He had more than 800 rounds of ammunition, including white phosphorous and armor-piercing bullets, according to prosecutors.

+Also charged with misdemeanor trespassing and disorderly conduct were Christine Marie Priola of Willoughby, Ohio, who the U.S. Marshals Service alleged was the person photographed wearing a red jacket and blue “MAGA” pants and holding a sign reading “The Children Cry Out for Justice,” and apparently photographing a rioter occupying Vice President Mike Pence’s chair on the Senate dais; and Pete Harding of Buffalo, who was photographed allegedly attempting to set news media equipment on fire and taking credit in a video for joining the Capitol mob, which he said was organized by “Marching Patriots.”